poornimasewak/Burpp-Project/README.md

 https://still-cliffs-87266.herokuapp.com/

 Technologies Used:
-We used Sublime Text, AJAX, Firebase and Bootstrap.
-For our API's, we chose to go with the Edaman API (recipes) and the Yelp API (restaurants).
+HTML, CSS, Javascript, JQuery, Bootstrap, Bootstrapmade, Sublime Text, Slack, Heroku, AJAX, Firebase, Github For our API's, we chose to go with the Edaman API (recipes) and the Yelp API (restaurants).

 Prerequisities: